Transmitter-device-independent quantum key distribution

-There are two ways to constructing trustworthy detectors for the receiver.
-First, admit that the strong fair sampling assumption is unrealistic and adopt the approximate fair sampling assumption~\cite{orsucci2020HowPostselection}.
-Under approximate fair sampling assumption, the lossy measurement device can be modelled as an approximately unbiased filter coupled with an ideal lossless detector.
-Practically, the approximate fair sampling assumption can be validated by (i) pre-calibrating the detection efficiency using trusted quantum sources; (ii) publicizing the data and quantifying the impact of approximation error.

-Alternately, one can combine the ideas of semi-quantum game~\cite{buscemiAllEntangledQuantum2012} and self-testing~\cite{supicSelftestingQuantumSystems2020} to circumvent the potential detection loophole in receiver's device.
-However, this would require a sophisticated setup and a near-perfect state fidelity~\cite{zhaoDeviceindependentVerificationEinstein2023}, and we note that a recent progress on improving the detection efficiency on integrated quantum photonics could provide feasible solutions~\cite{liSurpassing99Detection2025}.
+The fair-sampling assumption on Bob's measurement device though eases the detection efficiency requirements on the transmitter, poses real security risks.
+There are two ways towards constructing trustworthy detectors for the receiver.
+The first is to admit that the strong fair-sampling assumption is unrealistic and adopt the approximate fair-sampling assumption~\cite{orsucci2020HowPostselection}.
+Under the approximate assumption, a lossy measurement device can be modelled as an approximately unbiased filter followed by an ideal detector.
+Practically, the approximate fair-sampling assumption can be validated by (i) pre-calibrating the detection efficiency using trusted quantum sources; (ii) publicizing the data and quantifying the security impact of any approximation error.
+The second route is to combine the ideas of semi-quantum game~\cite{buscemiAllEntangledQuantum2012} and self-testing~\cite{supicSelftestingQuantumSystems2020} to circumvent the potential detection loophole in receiver's device.
+However, this approach would require a substantially more sophisticated setup and near-perfect state fidelity~\cite{zhaoDeviceindependentVerificationEinstein2023}.
+We note that recent progresses on improving the detection efficiency on integrated quantum photonics could provide feasible solutions~\cite{liSurpassing99Detection2025}.

-The proposed STDI-QKD eliminates side-channel vulnerabilities in the source without sacrificing the key-rate performance, and is compatible with MDI protocol or more precisely the entanglement swapping protocol~\cite{wangHighrateCrosschannelEntanglement2025}.
-The hybrid protocols are expected to achieve longer transmission distance with stronger security.
+The proposed TDI-QKD eliminates side-channel vulnerabilities in the transmitter without sacrificing the key-rate performance, and is compatible with MDI protocol or more precisely the entanglement swapping protocol~\cite{wangHighrateCrosschannelEntanglement2025}.
+The hybrid protocols are expected to achieve longer transmission distance.

-\textit{Acknowledgments.}--- Q.Z. thanks Michele Masani and Eric Woodhead for helpful discussion and their works on developing the algorithm.
+\textit{Acknowledgments.}--- Q.Z. thanks Michele Masani and Erik Woodhead for helpful discussion and their works on developing the algorithm.
 This work was supported by the Innovation Program for Quantum Science and Technology (No. 2024ZD0302500)